Which site would you like to visit?

-Sourced from high on the Avize slope, V.O. is three consecutive vintages that are aged 42 months, and bottled with little or no dosage.
+Version Originale—Sourced from high on the Avize slope, V.O. is three consecutive vintages that are aged 42 months and bottled with little or no dosage.
 It is typically released an average of six years after the most recent harvest in the blend.

-Avize’s essence in a single wine, without regard to vintage variation.
+Substance—Avize’s essence in a single wine, without regard to vintage variation.
 Always made from the same Chardonnay vineyards in Avize.
 Made from a solera started in 1987.
 Profound.

-With just a hint of salmon color, this rosé almost transcends class; a unique wine.
+Rosé—With just a hint of salmon color, this rosé almost transcends class.
+It is a unique Champagne.
+Tiny production.

 Selosse makes single-vineyard wines from six villages to better illustrate his ideas about terroir.
 The six wines are made in a mini-Solera style to minimize the effects of vintage.

-Note: Like Burgundy, the Selosse wines benefit from extended cellaring and/or aeration before serving, and they should not be served too cold.
+Note: Like great White Burgundy, the Selosse wines benefit from extended cellaring and/or aeration before serving, and they should not be served too cold.

 Adding to Cart.